ParkourOps/saas-chariot/README.md

 ### Analytics and Logging

 * _MixPanel_ is the primary solution for user analytics.
-* _Google Analytics_ is also supported in parallel.
+* _Hotjar_ is the primary solution for user analytics.

 ### Authentication